 Uniform Trust Code

-Information on the Uniform Trust Code, including the status of which U.S. states have enacted it as state law, is available on the Uniform Law Commission website.
-As of June 3, 2017, approximately 31 U.S. states plus the District of Columbia have adopted the Uniform Trust Code.
+Information on the Uniform Trust Code, including the status of which U.S. states have enacted it as state law, is available from the Uniform Law Commission.
+As of July 31, 2017, approximately 31 U.S. states plus the District of Columbia have adopted the Uniform Trust Code.

 If you are trying to find the law on a particular trust or estate planning issue, you will probably see frequent citations to Restatements of the Law published by The American Law Institute.